PHP 7 provides numerous performance benefits over PHP 5.x and in many cases can be over twice as fast. We recommend that all users migrate to PHP 7.

-An opcode cacher compiles PHP code to Opcode, which means it won't have to be interpreted every time you visit a page.
+An opcode cacher compiles PHP code to opcode, which means it won't have to be re-interpreted every time you load a page or run a script.
 It will automatically detect if the code has changed and re-compile.

 Starting with PHP 5.5 the Zend Opcache is integrated and shipped with PHP.
-PHP7 includes Zend Opcache cache by default.
-For web user interface (WUI) Opcache enabled by default, but for cli scripts you can enable Opcache in your php.ini:
+PHP7 also includes Zend Opcache cache by default.
+For web user interface (WebUI) the in-memory Opcache enabled by default, but for cli scripts we need to enable the file-based opcache.
+This can also be used as a second level-cache in general and should increase performance if the PHP process gets restarted or it runs out of memory.

 Fast userspace caching¶

-Observium, since version 17.2.8348 includes an additional userspace cache mechanism, which is used to speed up data load on pages.
+Observium, since version 17.2.8348 includes an additional userspace cache mechanism, which can be used to speed up generation of pages on very large installations.
 This caching ONLY works with php version 5.5 and up, please see minimum requirements.

 By default it detects the best available way to cache user data on a server from: Zend Memory Cache, APCu, Sqlite, Files.